reversesigh/cosmos_node-initial_setup/01_initial_setup.md

 ## SSH Configuration
 `sudo nano /etc/ssh/sshd_config`

-Uncomment 'Port 22' and change '22' to 'xxxx' (xxxx = custom port #)
+Uncomment `Port 22` and change `22` to `xxxx` (`xxxx` = custom port)

-Add `ActiveUsers username1 username2` to restrict ssh login to defined users only.
+Add or uncomment the line `ActiveUsers username1 username2` to restrict ssh login to defined users only.
+Edit `username1` with the user you wish to grant ssh access to.
 This will prevent ssh logins using your `gaia` or node user account.

 Press CTRL+X and save your file